 Providing help and hope to the working poor

-Thank you to all who donated to the program in 2015.
-Together, we raised $218,000 for 145 Wichita families.
+Thank you to all who donated to the program in 2018.
+Together, we raised a total of $248,000.
 A few quick facts about Share the Season (STS):

-- STS is a special program providing help and hope to the working poor during the holiday season
+- STS is a special program providing help and hope to the working poor in Sedgwick County during the holiday season

 - Families who do not qualify for other indigent programs apply for assistance and are screened carefully by the Salvation Army personnel to verify needs

 - Recipients must have experienced a major event or situation within the past six months that has resulted in a need for financial help

 - Each family can receive one-time assistance for needs such as utilities, paying medical bills, etc.

 - Payments are made directly to vendors, such as the bank or utility company

 - Best way possible to get charitable donations directly to those in need